PACKET PICKUP – SATURDAY, AUGUST 8, 2015

 There is a mandatory meeting at 7:50 a.m. at the Swim Start.

 The first wave goes off at 8:00 A.M.
-There will be 10 waves, approximately 6 minutes apart.
-Waves will be posted at packet pickup.
+Waves will be approximately 5 minutes apart.
+The breakdown of the waves will be posted at packet pickup.

 Swim (.5 miles)

-A point-to-point course in Dorchester Bay that begins on the beach near the McCormack Bathhouse and follows a trapezoidal course the finish on the beach near the Bayside Expo Center.
+A point-to-point course in Dorchester Bay that begins on the beach near the McCormack Bathhouse and follows a trapezoidal course the finish on the beach near Mother’s Rest Field.
 Wetsuits are recommended.
 Athletes should plan to walk approximately 1/4 mile along Carson Beach to the Swim Start.
 The walk is mostly on trails and sand, so shoes are not needed.

 In the event of poor swim conditions, Race Management and the Department of Conservation and Recreation reserve the right to shorten, alter or eliminate the swim course.